9dots/tech-and-tape/coding-level-2/lesson-plans/lesson-1.md

 {% table %}

 1) Explain that when a computer executes code, it runs it in the order that it is written.
 This is called sequence.
 2) Point to the program on the whiteboard and ask students, “What is the first line of code?”
 After they answer, put a number 1 next to the corresponding line.
-Move the turtle according to the line of code just numbered.
+Move the pixel bot according to the line of code just numbered.
 3) Continue reading and stepping one line at a time.
-Trace the path of the turtle as it moves and shade in the squares whenever it paints.
+Trace the path of the pixel bot as it moves and shade in the squares whenever it paints.
 4) Show students three new examples (design these problems on the fly, making them interesting and complex enough), reading and stepping together as a class.

 ,,,